nspcc-dev/neofs-s3-gw/docs/aws_cli.md

 ```
 $ aws s3api put-object --bucket %BUCKET_NAME --key %OBJECT_KEY --body  %FILEPATH
 ```
-where %OBJECT_KEY is the filename of an object in NeoFS
+where %OBJECT_KEY is the filepath of an object in NeoFS

 #### Upload of a dir